Here are some resources that could help you and your students celebrate and learn more about Native American Heritage Month.

 the 40 founding engineers of the Skunk Works, and was known for her work at

-Lockheed Martin on preliminary design concepts for interplanetary space travel
+Lockheed Martin on preliminary design concepts for interplanetary space travel,

 manned and unmanned earth-orbiting flights, the earliest studies of orbiting